 Signal boosters (sometimes referred to as cell phone repeaters) are FCC approved gadgets that work with any cellular carrier to improve voice calls, phone signal, and data speeds.
 They enhance 2G, 3G, 4G, and 4G LTE signals for better use.
 These devices are designed for homes, offices, and vehicles.

 Rather than requiring an internet connection, signal boosters use antennas to boost existing signal.
+So, how do signal boosters work?
 They are made up of four components:

 In short, they use the outside antenna to capture the weak outside signal, an amplifier to boost the signal, and an inside antenna to broadcast the boosted signal into the desired areas.
 In addition, they also work in reverse to improve the communication between your cellular devices and the cell towers.